smartgic/ansible-role-mycroft/README.md

 - RAMDisk support for IPC
 - File configuration support
 - Pulseaudio optimizations
+- Install and configure Mycroft AI Core on multiple hosts at the same time with the same configuration

 `pairing-code.sh` script is generated during the installation process, this script helps you to retrieve the pairing code if you don't hear it.